steffenhaug/plox/report.md

 One thing we can achieve using the texture coordinates, is the effect of a dashed line.
 Simply zero the alpha periodically along the axis parallell to the curve.
-There is of course no limit to the things a fragment shader can do:
+There is of course no limit to the things a fragment shader can do, for example, using a fragment shader that computes the Mandelbrot set, we can put a mandelbrot set visualization directly on a tesselated spline.
+Obviously, this is silly, but the point is to prove that any visual effect is achievable.

 ![A shaded curve tesselation with the Mandelbrot set visualized on top.](report/cursed_curved_mandelbrot.png)

-Of course this is a bit goofy, and doesn't look good at all, but it proves the point.

 ## Tesselated parametric curves
 The techniques used to fill in the outlines of character glyhps can technically